ANNUAL GENERAL MEETING

 Great Haseley by Hilarie Rogers

-Although there are no local ringers, we are still able to ring on the first Sunday of the month for service and also when there is a Benefice Service.
-We also managed to find a band for the services over Christmas.
+We do manage to ring on the first Sunday of the month for service and also when there is a Benefice Service, the latter with ringers from Little Milton.
+We also managed to find a band for all of the services over Christmas.

 Great Milton by Pat Cox